-Once the requisition is approved by the Department Head, the Purchasing Agent, and subsequently the Dean of Administration, it will be returned (electronically) to the Accounting Office to be assigned a purchase order number.
-Purchase orders are printed daily and sent to the Dean of Administration for signature.
+Once the requisition is approved by the Department Head, the Purchasing Agent, and subsequently the Vice President for Administrative Services, it will be returned (electronically) to the Accounting Office to be assigned a purchase order number.
+Purchase orders are printed daily and sent to the Vice President for Administrative Services for signature.
 Once signed, they are returned to Accounting where they are immediately distributed.
-The signed copy is mailed to the vendor, and copies are simultaneously distributed to Accounts Payable, the purchasing agent and the requisitioning department.
+The signed copy is mailed to the vendor, and copies are simultaneously distributed to Accounts Payable, the Purchasing Agent and the requisitioning department.
 It is a fair assumption that the vendor receives their copy of the purchase order approximately the same day the requisitioner receives his/her copy.
-The purchasing agent will forward the quote documentation to Accounting where it will be attached to the Accounting copy of the purchase order and retained for potential future use or audit.
+The Purchasing Agent will forward the quote documentation to Accounting where it will be attached to the Accounting copy of the purchase order and retained for potential future use or audit.